Xylopia nitida: Description

 It is a tree reaching 20 meters in height.
 The young branches are covered in dense pale brown hairs, but as they mature they become hairless.
 Its narrow, elliptical, papery leaves are 8.5-13 by 3-4.5 centimeters.
 The leaves have pointed bases and tapering tips, with the tapering portion 5-10 millimeters long.
-The leaves are shiny and hairless on their upper surfaces, and have dense, slivery-white to brown hairs that lay flat on their lower surfaces.
+The leaves are shiny and hairless on their upper surfaces, and have dense, silvery-white to brown hairs that lay flat on their lower surfaces.
 Its petioles are 2-6 millimeters long.
 Its Inflorescences occur in the axils of leaves or fallen leaves.
 Each inflorescence has up to 8 flowers.
 Each flower is on a pedicel that is 1-13 by 1-3 millimeters.
 Its flowers have 3 oval to triangular sepals that are 1-2 millimeters long.
 The lower part of the sepals are fused at their margins to form a cup-shaped calyx that is 4-5 millimeters long.
 Its 6 petals are arranged in two rows of 3.
 The orange outer petals are 18-20 by 3-5 millimeter.
 The orange inner petals are 15 by 1-2 millimeters.
 Its flowers have 170-270 stamen that are 1-1.5 millimeters long.
 The stamen are attached to a receptacle that forms a cone that is 1.8-2.2 by 1.2-1.5 millimeters.
 Its flowers have 20-30 carpels.
 Its stigma are capped with soft hairs.
 The hairless, green to red, narrow, cylindrical fruit occur in clusters of 10-27.
 The fruit are 10-60 millimeters long with longitudinal grooves.
 Each fruit has 4-6 egg-shaped seeds that are 5-6.5 millimeters long.